 FAQs

-If the ingredients are fresh and the frosting has been stored safely, curdled frosting is usually safe.
-But if it contains dairy or cream cheese and sat out too long, do not rely on texture fixes alone.
+If the ingredients are fresh and the frosting has been stored safely, curdling is usually a texture issue, not a safety issue.
+But if it sat out too long, especially in a warm room, do not rely on texture fixes alone.

 Conclusion